 Other sectors using their help centres to offset prospective tickets: on-demand groceries, gaming, online health, and food delivery.
 Less successful sectors include e-commerce (where tickets are up 40 per cent, compared to a 30 per cent rise in help centre views) and retail.

 Agile companies are seeing success

-Roughly 3,600 companies in our dataset have maintained stable resolution times during this crisis, and they are rapidly adding messaging and live channels to better support their customers.
-Adoption of messaging in this group jumped 24 per cent since the crisis started, with phone and chat adoption (up 9 per cent) also on the rise.
+Roughly 3,600 companies in our dataset have maintained stable resolution times during this crisis.
+To do so, they are rapidly adding self-service and live channels to better support their customers.
+Adoption of help centres (Zendesk Guide) in this group has jumped 14 per cent since the crisis started.
+And phone and chat adoption (up 10 per cent) are also on the rise.

 Recent events have created new challenges for companies and their customer experience teams, making it harder to keep up with what matters the most to their business—their customers and their teams.

 To take some of the pain and pressure away and help your team continue to work effectively during these widespread service disruptions, we’ve compiled a list of resources, including our Remote Support Bundle, which enables distributed teams to stay connected while providing their customers with the support they need.
 For example, it comes with a Collaboration add-on, which enables support agents to communicate seamlessly with other teams over channels such as Slack, all without leaving Zendesk.